-

 Berggren, Niclas & Nilsson, Therese.
 2012.
 Does Economic Freedom Foster Tolerance?
 Research Institute of Industrial Economics.
 IFN Working Paper No. 918 https://www.ifn.se/wfiles/wp/wp918.pdf

 Berggren, Niclas & Jordahl, Henrik, 2005.
-Does free trade really reduce growth?
+Does free trade reduce growth?
 Further testing using the economic freedom index.
 Public Choice 122: 99–11

 Berggren, Niclas.
 1999.
 Economic freedom and equality: Friends or foes?
 Public Choice 100: 203-223 https://www.jstor.org/stable/30026094